-The array indexing operator name [...] is used to access array elements for retrieval of their values or for updating these values.
+The array indexing operator name[...] is used to access array elements for retrieval of their values or for updating these values.
 An indexing operation is subject to upper and lower array dimension index bounds (section 10.1.1).
-[An indexing operation is assumed to take constant time, i.e., largely independent of the size of the array.]
 The indexing operator takes two or more operands, where the first operand is the array to be indexed and the rest of the operands are index expressions: